 The program is a satellite of Chapel Haven, Inc. founded in 1972 by parents and dedicated to providing lifelong supports for adults with cognitive and social disabilities.
 Chapel Haven's other two programs are based in New Haven, CT.

-The main building of the program, which contains apartments for the residents, classrooms, a community meeting room and recreation room, plus office space.
+The main building of the program contains apartments for the residents, classrooms, a community meeting room and recreation room, plus office space.
 It is a few blocks from the University - within walking distance - allowing the residents to have access to University facilities, attend college classes, benefit from the University of Arizona's state-of-the-art Disability Resource Center and employment opportunities.

 Our linkage also allows University faculty to be a part of the program and for graduate interns to study our unique curriculum.